katiestar99/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Prerequisites
 --------------

-You install Ansible on a control node, which then uses SSH (by default) to communicate with your managed nodes (those end devices you want to automate).
+You install Assible on a control node, which then uses SSH (by default) to communicate with your managed nodes (those end devices you want to automate).

 .. _control_node_requirements:

 Control node requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently Ansible can be run from any machine with Python 2 (version 2.7) or Python 3 (versions 3.5 and higher) installed.
+Currently Assible can be run from any machine with Python 2 (version 2.7) or Python 3 (versions 3.5 and higher) installed.
 This includes Red Hat, Debian, CentOS, macOS, any of the BSDs, and so on.
-Windows is not supported for the control node, read more about this in `Matt Davis's blog post <http://blog.rolpdog.com/2020/03/why-no-ansible-controller-for-windows.html>`_.
+Windows is not supported for the control node, read more about this in `Matt Davis's blog post <http://blog.rolpdog.com/2020/03/why-no-assible-controller-for-windows.html>`_.

 When choosing a control node, bear in mind that any management system benefits from being run near the machines being managed.
-If you are running Ansible in a cloud, consider running it from a machine inside that cloud.
+If you are running Assible in a cloud, consider running it from a machine inside that cloud.
 In most cases this will work better than on the open Internet.

 .. note::